 Bhatia is the President of ITU-APT Foundation of India.
 He Bhatia also chairs the PPDR working groups under ITU and APT.
-Earlier he was also the President of TEMA – India’s Telecom Equipment Manufacturers Association and Vice President of ATIS -Association of Telecom Industries of Singapore.
+Prior to this, he was the President of TEMA – India’s Telecom Equipment Manufacturers Association and Vice President of ATIS -Association of Telecom Industries of Singapore.
 Mr. Bhatia is also a member of the steering board of WWRF.

 Bhatia actively participates in various ITU and APT meetings and has attended all World Radio Conferences during the last 20 years.
-Bhatia has lived in India and Singapore and frequently travels all over the world to speak at various conferences and events.
+Bhatia has lived in India and Singapore, and frequently travels across the world to speak at various conferences and events.
 He was the key originator of ITU World Radio Conference Resolution (WRC) 646 on PPDR approved at WRC-2003 and 2015.

-Bhatia holds a B. E. degree from University of Delhi in Electronics and Telecommunications and is a fellow member of IETE, the Institution of Electronics & Telecommunications Engineers.
+Bhatia holds a B. E. degree from University of Delhi in Electronics and Telecommunications and is a fellow member of IETE, the Institution of Electronics, and Telecommunications Engineers.
 He did his Foundational Course from Lal Bahadur Shastri National Academy of Administration in 1976.
 Bhatia has completed a number of management courses from various institutes and universities including National University of Singapore and George Washington University.